HydroModPy/HydroModPy/docs/source/architecture/packages/reporting.rst

 figures from ``display/`` and analysis features from ``analysis/`` into standalone HTML deliverables: the calibration session report, the simulation comparison web report, and the streamlit configurator.
+Not every HTML report lives in this package: workflow-owned reports such as site-selection and catchment review pages may live beside their workflow code, but should reuse ``hydromodpy.display.report_blocks`` when they are block-based static pages.

 Reporting is a one-way sink: ``display`` and ``analysis`` must not import from ``reporting``.